operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 A custom test is based on a container image, that image is created by the end-user using whatever tools they want to use.

 The test image must produce container log output that conforms to the scorecard Test Result output.
-The output is an array of Test Results, so a test image could contain multiple tests if necessary.
+The output is a single Test Result, so a single run of a test image should execute and output the result for exactly one test.
 Here is a sample of test output in the required format:
 ```
     [
       {